pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 ## startup

-After the `VSTPluginMain` function has returned to the host, REAPER calls our plugin a couple or times, with various opcodes:
+After the `VSTPluginMain` function has returned to the host, REAPER calls our plugin a couple or times, with various opcodes (sorted by opcode number)):

 >     FstClient::dispatcher(0x3098d20, 0, 0, 0, (nil), 0.000000)
 >     FstClient::dispatcher(0x3098d20, 2, 0, 0, (nil), 0.000000)